 Change the paragraph at P139L19 as follows

 The CBAP Source field is valid only if the CBAP Only field is set to 1.
-The CBAP Source field is set to 1 to indicate that only the PCP/AP is allowed to initiate transmissions during the CBAP, and non-PCP/non-AP STAs in the BSS can transmit only in response to a transmission from the PCP/AP.
-The CBAP Source field is set to 0 to indicate that any STA in the BSS can initiate transmission during the CBAP, following the CBAP transmission rules.
+The CBAP Source field is set to 1 to indicate that the PCP/AP has higher priority to initiate transmissions during the CBAP than non-PCP/non-AP STAs.
+The CBAP Source field is set to 0 otherwise..

 Change the two paragraphs starting at P171L19 as follows

-The Source AID field is set to the AID of the STA that initiates channel access during the SP or CBAP allocation
+The Source AID field is set to the AID of the STA that initiates channel access during the SP or CBAP allocation or, in the case of a CBAP allocation, can also be set to the broadcast AID if all STAs are allowed to initiate transmissions during the CBAP allocation.

-The Destination AID field indicates the AID of a STA that is expected to listen for transmissions from the source DBand STA during the SP allocation or broadcast AID if all STAs are expected to listen for transmissions from the source DBand STA during the SP allocation.
+The Destination AID field indicates the AID of a STA that is expected to communicate with the source DBand STA during the allocation or broadcast AID if all STAs are expected to communicate with the source DBand STA during the allocation.
 The broadcast AID asserted in the Source AID and the Destination AID fields for an SP allocation indicates that during the SP a non-PCP/non-AP STA does not transmit unless it receives a Poll or Grant frame from the PCP/AP.

 9.33.4 DTT transmission rules